raiden-network/raiden-service-bundle/README.md

-# Raiden Transport
+# Raiden Service Bundle

 ## What is this repository

-This repository contains the documentation and configuration necessary to run a Raiden Transport Matrix server.
+This repository contains the documentation and configuration necessary to run a Raiden Service Bundle.

 **Current release:** [2019.11.1](https://github.com/raiden-network/raiden-service-bundle/tree/2019.11.1)